 - When buying health and safety software, never write a list of requirements and discuss them in detail with each potential vendor.
 Wing it.
 After all, management are wise and they “have a feel” for such things.
 How hard can it be?

-- When Keen Kevin, the graduate you just employed, makes a “business case” for health and safety software, say yes to keep him interested.
+- When Kevin Keen, the graduate you just employed, makes a “business case” for health and safety software, say yes to keep him interested.
 Then put him in charge of implementation.
-That should kill it.
+That should fail extremely well.
+And then you can sack him.

-- Be irritable and dismissive about price.
+- Complain about price.
 It’s business, after all.
-Of course the espresso machine in the lunchroom costs $2,000 per month including consumables, but coffee is at least real.
-And hot and tasty.
-Safety is frankly not essential.
-Or interesting.
-Coffee, on the other hand, we can’t do without.
+Yes, the espresso machine in the lunchroom costs $2,000 per month including consumables, but coffee is something real, hot, satisfying and valuable.
+Safety, frankly, is not valuable.
+Nor hot and satisfying.
+Get another espresso machine.

 - Work on the assumption that somehow, somewhere, a genius health and safety software system really does exist, complete with magic wand.
-It costs $50 per annum, and does, like, wow, like everything!
-Managing health and safety yourself is tricky and involves yukky human beings.
+It costs $50 per annum, does everything and it also makes coffee.
+Managing health and safety yourself is tricky and involves horrid human beings.
 Best to keep them at arms length, as long as you have data.
 And a fancy pie-chart or two.
-Talking about pies, where’s the coffee?
+Talking about pies, who’s for coffee?

-- What to do in all these situations: Serious accident, audit failure, compulsory Worksafe notice, employee complaint, bad coffee: Blame the health and safety software.
+- What to do when: There’s a serious accident, an audit failure, a compulsory Worksafe notice, an employee safety complaint or bad coffee: Blame the health and safety software.
 Remember, it must have been too complex or too simple for requirements.
 Pick one.
 Flip a coin.
 Either answer is perfectly acceptable.
 The only unacceptable answer is “We never took it seriously”.
+Just don’t say that.

-Sometimes, being a health and safety software vendor/consultant is like being a lawyer…some of you folks think we are going to open your wallet, help ourselves to all your money and run for cover.
-My advice is, be a bit open minded, engage with your vendors, ask the right questions, have a clear set of requirements and be realistic about the input you need to make to get the best results.
+Sometimes, being a health and safety software vendor/consultant is like being a lawyer…people have a stereotype that we will take all your money and run for cover.
+My suggestion is be a bit open minded, engage with your vendors, ask the right questions, have a clear set of requirements and be realistic about the input you yourselves need to make to get the best results out of it.
+Even autonomous cars need to know where they are going.

-Finally, if you go with another vendor, people like me really appreciate a straight piece of feedback.
+Finally, if you go with another vendor, people like me really appreciate a straight piece of feedback as to why.
 You don’t have to break it gently or gloss it.
 Just say it straight and as it really is.
-I find it’s the next most valuable thing to an actual sale.
+We find it’s the next most valuable thing to an actual sale.

 Why consider our SafetyBase health and safety software?